 Client Reference Group members are able to analyse and consider reports and papers provided by Vision Australia.
 Group members are also able to inform Vision Australia of the concerns and interests of the blindness and low vision community.
-The Group meets with Vision Australia's Board of Directors in person twice a year, and at least twice a year by teleconference.
+The Group meets with Vision Australia's Board of Directors twice a year, and with the Board Chair and Client Services Committee Chair at least twice a year by teleconference.